LAStools/LAStools/bin/lascopcindex_README.txt

 For non-spatially coherent streams:
 - 10 million points: approximately 800 MB
 - 50 million points: approximately 7 GB
-- 1 billion points: memory usage estimation not provided
+- 1 billion points: not tested

 To mitigate the memory usage, there are options available to reduce the memory footprint.
+See -unordered, -tls and -ondisk examples.

->> lascopcindex -i *.laz -o out.copc.laz -progress
+>> lascopcindex -merged -i *.laz -o out.copc.laz -progress

 building a massive COPC LAZ file is a time-consuming process.
 This option displays a progress bar.

->> lascopcindex -i *.laz -o out.copc.laz -ft
+>> lascopcindex -merged -i *.laz -o out.copc.laz -ft

 If the point clouds are not in meters, users have the option to specify the units using either the default option "-m" (meters) or the "-ft" option (feet).
-Not providing the "-ft" option is not a significant issue, but if users choose to provide it, it might slightly improve the speed and memory usage.
+Not providing the "-ft" option is not a significant issue, but if users choose to provide it, it might slightly improve the speed and memory usage. long/lat coordinates are not supported by the COPC standard.

->> lascopcindex -i *.laz -o out.copc.laz -root_light
+>> lascopcindex -merged -i *.laz -o out.copc.laz -root_light

 The root of the octree can be more or less populated with -root_light, -root_medium (default) or -root_dense

->> lascopcindex -i *.laz -o out.copc.laz -root_light -keep_first
+>> lascopcindex -merged -i *.laz -o out.copc.laz -root_light -keep_first

-Make a COPC file from first return only.
+Make a COPC file from first return only with a lower density at each level of the octree.

 >> lascopcindex -i in.laz -o tls.copc.laz -unordered